tillbiskup/evedata/docs/architecture.rst

 file module
 ~~~~~~~~~~~

-Despite the opposite chain of dependencies, starting with the ``file`` module seems sensible, as its ``File`` class represents a single eveH5 file and provides kind of an entry point.
+Despite the opposite chain of dependencies, starting with the :mod:`file <evedata.evefile.entities.file>` module seems sensible, as its :class:`File <evedata.evefile.entities.file.File>` class represents a single eveH5 file and provides kind of an entry point.

 .. figure:: uml/evedata.evefile.entities.file.*
     :align: center

-    Class hierarchy of the evefile.file module.
-The File class is sort of the central interface to the entire subpackage, as this class provides a faithful representation of all information available from a given eveH5 file.
+    Class hierarchy of the :mod:`evefile.entities.file <evedata.evefile.entities.file>` module.
+The :class:`File <evedata.evefile.entities.file.File>` class is sort of the central interface to the entire subpackage, as this class provides a faithful representation of all information available from a given eveH5 file.
 To this end, it incorporates instances of classes of the other modules of the subpackage.
 Furthermore, "Scan" inherits from the identically named facade of the scan functional layer and contains the full information of the SCML file.

 .. admonition:: Points to discuss further (without claiming to be complete)